shankarchawla1776/EISA/README.md

 # EISA
-An open-source example of the Episodic Interaction Seperation Architecture for episodic memory encodings in LLMs
+An open-source example of the Episodic Interaction Seperation Architecture for episodic memory encodings in LLMs.